cockroachdb/docs/v2.1/configure-replication-zones.md

 Flag | Description
 -----|------------
 `--disable-replication` | Disable replication in the zone by setting the zone's replica count to 1.
 This is equivalent to setting `num_replicas: 1`.
-`--echo-sql` | <span class="version-tag">New in v1.1:</span> Reveal the SQL statements sent implicitly by the command-line utility.
+`--echo-sql` | Reveal the SQL statements sent implicitly by the command-line utility.
 For a demonstration, see the [example](#reveal-the-sql-statements-sent-implicitly-by-the-command-line-utility) below.
 `--file`<br>`-f` | The path to the [YAML file](#replication-zone-format) defining the zone configuration.
 To pass the zone configuration via the standard input, set this flag to `-`.<br><br>This flag is relevant only for the `set` subcommand.

 ### Client Connection